Tonnette/notes/README.md

 This application uses node express backend.
 It retrieves data from a database.

  ## How it was made
- This app was built using Node Express.
+ This app was built using Node Express. <br>
- Routes were set up using app.get
+ Routes were set up using app.get <br>
- Files are read using fs.readFile
+ Files are read using fs.readFile <br>
- New info is added using fs.writeFile
+ New info is added using fs.writeFile <br>
- New notes with unique IDs are created using app.post Notes are deleted by using app.delete
+ New notes with unique IDs are created using app.post <br>
+ Notes are deleted by using app.delete